musimathicslab/Generative-AI-for-MIDI-sequences/README.md

 👉 [`Scripts/generate_MIDI.py`](./Scripts/generate_MIDI.py)

+**Customization:** The generation process is highly flexible.
+By modifying the parameters inside the script, you can vary the generated music at will—editing musical progressions, structural logic, and other core data to perfectly shape the final output to your liking.

 ---

 ## 🎼 Musical Validation

-Generated MIDI files were imported into **MuseScore Studio** for rigorous evaluation.
-This step allowed for deep musical inspection and refinement of the generated sequences through:
+Generated MIDI files were imported into **MuseScore Studio** for rigorous evaluation:
 * 🎼 **Score visualization**
 * 🏗️ **Structural validation**
 * 🎧 **Auditory evaluation**